kr55/azure-elastic-jobs-manager-docs/docs/features/manage-credentials.md

 - A text field where users enter the username associated with the credential.

 ### Password
 - A text field for entering the password.
 It's masked for security purposes.

 ### Identity
-- A dropdown menu to select the identity, providing options based on the available identities.
+- A text field for entering identity associated with the credentials.

+Note: Identity and password used to create the credentials should match exactly with the user creaed in each target database.

 ### Create Master Key
 - An option available to create a master key if required.